zuecone/react-material-UI-boilerplate/README.md

 Steps:
 - clone this repo
-- run command: npm install
+- At the root project folder, open command prompt run command: npm install
-- run node server.js in command prompt
+- At the root project folder, open command prompt run command: run node server.js
-- run webpack -w in command prompt
+- At the root project folder, open command prompt run webpack -w

-### What is this repository for? ###
 * Quick summary
 React boilerplate which contains all packages that are needed to start React project.
+It can be used with regular babel syntax or ES6 - Class syntax